Peter Šťastný: NHL career

 Šťastný was a prolific scorer in the NHL in the 1980s.
 He started his career in the NHL with the Quebec Nordiques in 1980 and was traded in 1990 to the New Jersey Devils.
-As a star member of a team playing in a francophone city, Šťastný endeared himself to the Quebec fans by learning to speak French, and later learned to speak English.
+As a star member of a team playing in an almost monolingual francophone city, Šťastný endeared himself to the Quebec fans by learning to speak French, and later learned to speak English.
 He retired as a member of the St. Louis Blues in 1995.

 When the startling news broke in 1980 that Czechoslovakia player of the year, Šťastný, and his brother, Anton, had defected to Canada to play with the Quebec Nordiques, it represented a watershed moment in professional ice hockey as one of the first major stars of Eastern bloc hockey to join the NHL.
 The following year, his brother, Marián, joined them and they became the third trio of brothers to play on the same professional ice hockey team (the first being the Bentley brothers of the Chicago Blackhawks in the 1940s and the second being the Plager brothers of the St. Louis Blues in the 1970s).
 Peter and Anton share the rookie record for points in a game, with 8, which they accomplished in the same game against the Washington Capitals on February 22, 1981.
 Two days earlier, they each recorded six points against the Vancouver Canucks.
 These two games, played two days apart, are four out of the nine total instances in which rookies have recorded at least 6 points in a game.

 The trickle of Czechoslovak and Soviet hockey players rapidly became a flood following his footsteps.
 According to Peter, his defection "was the best decision I ever made.
 It has given my family the choices and options that people behind the Iron Curtain could only dream of.
 Then, to play pro hockey with my two brothers was like icing on the cake."

 On the ice, Peter proved to be both consistent and productive.
 He scored 450 goals and added 789 assists for a total of 1239 points in the regular season.
 After retiring as a player, he captained the Slovak national team in various international tournaments and still enjoys huge popularity among Slovaks.

+Peter was inducted into the Hockey Hall of Fame in 1998 alongside his former linemate, Michel Goulet.
+They were the first Hall of Famers to earn their credentials primarily with the Nordiques and their successors, the Colorado Avalanche.